coaxial/ansible-role-lxd/README.md

 LXD Ansible role
 =========

-This is a role to install LXD on a host.
+This is a role to setup LXD on a host.

 Requirements
 ------------